ICESAT-2HackWeek/learning-resources/docs/preliminary/conda.md

 We also provide instructions for using [Anaconda](https://www.continuum.io), which is our recommended Python distribution, for installing and working with Python on your local computer.
 We can assist in setting up "conda" environments that will simplify the gathering of Python libraries and version specific to the tutorial you are working on.

 ### What is Conda?
-[**Conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system for any programming languages, but very popular among python community,** for installing multiple versions of software packages, their dependencies and switching easily between them.
+[**Conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system** for installing multiple versions of software packages, their dependencies and switching easily between them.
+Conda works with many programming languages but is very popular in the python community.
 It works on Linux, OS X and Windows.

 ### Installing Miniconda